ucdavisdatalab/workshop_python_basics/chapters/02_scipy-basics.md

 df[["city", "pop2020"]].loc[df["state"] == "California"]
 ```

-We can combine multiple conditions with the `&` operator, note the paranthesis around the expressions:
+We can combine multiple conditions with the `&` operator, note
+the paranthesis around the expressions:
 ```{code-cell}
 df[["city", "pop2020"]].loc[(df["state"] == "California") & (df["year"] == 2020)]
 ```

-## Missing Values
+## Special Values

 Often times, the data we import into pandas will have missing values.
 Or, over the course of the the analysis, missing values will be introduced.

-pandas provides many methods for detecting, manipulating, and otherwise dealing with missing values.
+Pandas provides many methods for detecting, manipulating, and otherwise
+dealing with missing values.

 :::{note}
 There are several values that are considered missing.
 These include: